mykeels/Outsorcery/README.md

 Performing the Work Locally
 ---------------------------
-To test your first work item locally use a LocalWorker.
 LocalWorkers can be useful for testing or for falling back on when the remote servers are unavailable.

 ```csharp
 // Setup